philryaboy/TransactionATM/README.md

 # TransactionATM
-It is a test application with bank thransactions' functions
+It is a test application with bank transactions' functions